andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 The illustration below shows a simple model of a system consisting of several elements.
 The elements of a system can also be considered as independent systems, or subsystems that can be further analyzed.

 ![A generic system model](resources/I_2.2.png "This generic system model illustrates how inputs are processed through the elements of the system and their interconnections to create outputs.
 The model is universally applicable and can be used to analyze and understand all types of systems.")
-The figure hows a *system*, which has both an *input* and an *output*, meaning that it is an *open system* that exchanges something with the outside world.
+The figure shows a *system*, which has both an *input* and an *output*, meaning that it is an *open system* that exchanges something with the outside world.
 An input can be many things, such as energy, information or materials, and the same goes for an output.
 Some of the output can also be used as *feedback* to the system, which in turn can be used in system processes.

 The components of the system interact with each other and the system also interacts with its *environment*, hence this is an *open system*.
 There are also *closed systems* that do not exchange anything with the outside world, that have no input or output, but these are rare.